Amplification at Equilibrium: Structural and Thermodynamic Limitations, and Implementation: Thermodynamic Bounds on Amplification

+\end{definition} Below we will derive upper bounds on the amplification factor as a function of the amplification capacity, justifying this terminology.

-\begin{theorem}[Universal Thermodynamic Bound on Energy Release] Let $\sigma$ be the total added concentration of the input species.
-Let $g(\xrst)$ denote the free energy of the Resting state, let $g(\xact)$ denote the free energy of the Active state.
-Then, for the amplifiability $\psi$,
+\begin{theorem}[Input-Driven Energy Change] Let $\sigma$ be the total added concentration of the input species.
+Let $g(\xdrn)$ denote the free energy of the Drained state, let $g(\xact)$ denote the free energy of the Active state.
+Then, the amplification capacity $\phi$ satisfies: \end{theorem} The proof of \cref{thm:energy_bound} is given in \cref{proof:energy-bound}.